rikas/clash_royale/README.md

 This is a Ruby wrapper of the popular [CR API](https://cr-api.com/)

 > **Note**: In order to be able to use the API, you would need a developer key.
-You can get the developer key by following instructions listed on
+You can get a developer key by following instructions listed on
 [CR API website](http://docs.cr-api.com/#/authentication)